Skip to main content

 Frequently Asked Questions

-How much does a Malaysia Immigration/PR Visa cost in 2026?
+How long does it take to get a Malaysia Immigration/PR Visa in 2026?

 The government application fee for a Malaysia Immigration/PR Visa is MYR 500.
-Including biometric enrollment (MYR 75), medical examination (MYR 225), document translation, courier fees, and visa facilitation service, the total estimated cost is MYR 1100 - 1400.
-Immigration consultant fees (optional) can add MYR 1000 - 2000 more.
-All government fees are non-refundable.
+Including biometric enrollment (MYR 75), medical examination (MYR 225), document translation, courier fees, and visa facilitation service charges, the total estimated cost is MYR 1100 - MYR 1400.
+Immigration consultant fees (optional) can add MYR 1000 - MYR 2000 more.
+All government fees are non-refundable, even if your application is refused.

 Can I work while on a Malaysia Immigration/PR Visa visa?